roberts94/generative-organic-forms/README.md

 ![](/equations/eq4.2.jpg)

-##
+###

 Each particle's position is updated at every timestep.
-The four forces are multipled by scalers and added together to inform the particle's next position.
+The four forces are multipled by scalers and added together to inform the particle's new position.

 ![](/equations/eq5.jpg)